notarized document legal in court

 Where to look for a notary public?

 Almost any town or city has at least one notary public.
 Lawyers are also allowed to do this.
-If there is a total absence of either in your immediate area and for added convenience, you can always check the Internet for the one nearest and most convenient for you.
+If there is a total absence of either in your immediate area and for added convenience, you can always check the Internet for the nearest and most convenient.
 A notary public, or simply a notary, is a trustworthy witness who signs crucial papers such as legal depositions, wills, trusts, affidavits, and powers of attorney.
-That differs significantly from the Mexican legal system, where notaries public has greater legal authority.
+That differs significantly from the Mexican legal system, where notaries have greater legal authority.
 A notary shall not perform a notarial act without confirming the identity of the document signer, oath-taker, or affirmant based on personal knowledge or satisfactory evidence.

 Are notarized documents legally binding?